 hl=FFN(LN(hl'))+hl'

-where l∈{1,2,...,L}, LN is the layer normalization.
+where l∈{1,2,...,L}.
+LN is the layer normalization.

 Finally, we apply the mean operation along the modal dimension to obtain the affective features z∈R(T+1)×d and apply a classifier or regressor on the first temporal vector z0∈R1×d to predict the emotion result y'i for the video: